Colleges of the University of Cambridge: Restrictions on entry

 No colleges are all-male, although most originally were.
-Darwin, founded in 1964, was the first mixed college, while in 1972 Churchill, Clare and King's colleges were the first previously all-male colleges to admit women, whilst King's formerly only accepted students from Eton College.
+Darwin, founded in 1964, was the first mixed college, while in 1972 Churchill, Clare and King's colleges were the first previously all-male colleges to admit women, whilst King's accepted only students from Eton College until 1865.
 The last all-male college to become mixed was Magdalene, in 1988.
 In 1973 Hughes Hall became the first all-female college to admit men, and Girton first admitted men in 1979.
+Lucy Cavendish admitted only female mature students and postgraduates until 2021.

 Newnham also places restrictions on the admission of staff members, allowing only women to become fellows of the college.
 Murray Edwards does not place this restriction on fellows.

 Architectural influence

-The Cambridge and Oxford colleges have served as an architectural inspiration for Collegiate Gothic architecture, used by a number of American universities including Princeton University and Washington University in St. Louis since the late nineteenth century.
+The Cambridge and Oxford colleges have served as an architectural inspiration for Collegiate Gothic architecture, used by a number of American universities including Princeton University, Cornell University, University of Chicago, and Washington University in St. Louis since the late nineteenth century.

 List of colleges

 There are also several theological colleges in the city of Cambridge (for example Ridley Hall, Wesley House, Westcott House and Westminster College) that are affiliated with the university through the Cambridge Theological Federation.
 These colleges, while not officially part of the University of Cambridge, operate programmes that are either validated by or are taught on behalf either of the university or of Anglia Ruskin or Durham Universities.